yangfawu/e-roster/README.md

 ### ongoing plans
 - finishing the REST endpoints
-- creating a React frontend
+- working on React frontend

 ### future features
 - ability for students to visit an attendance poll via a link